Last January 2020, I had the opportunity of visiting my native country, the Philippines, for the first time in almost nine years.

 However, you know that you are confident that you will never be washed away as long as you’re on higher ground.

-Friends, whatever trials you’re going through right now, they may come in waves, but always remember that with God, you are still and will always be on higher ground.
+Friends, whatever trials you’re going through right now, and they may come in different wave sizes, but always remember that with God, you are still and will always be on higher ground.

 Below are scriptures that assure us that we are always on higher ground, no matter how hard or easy life would be.